- Eastwood Buffing and Metal Finishing - How To Troubleshoot & Safety Instructions

-“Polishing” a piece of metal removes a moderate amount of metal from the piece, using coarse to medium abrasives in stages.
-The piece will have a “brushed” look and you will not be able to see any reflections in it.
-Polishing removes scratches and minor surface imperfections which are too deep for buffing compounds to remove efficiently.
-If you run your fingernail over a scratch and it gets caught, then the piece should be polished before buffing.
-The key to success in polishing is to remove just enough material to make the surface even and no more.
+Polishing a piece of metal removes a moderate amount of material using coarse to medium abrasives in stages.
+The piece will have a brushed look and you will not see any reflections in it.
+Polishing removes scratches and surface imperfections too deep for buffing compounds.
+If you run your fingernail over a scratch and it gets caught, then you should polish before buffing.
+The key to polishing is removing just enough material to make the surface even.

-“Buffing” removes very small surface irregularities and makes the surface almost perfectly smooth by removing a very small amount of metal.
-Just like polishing, buffing is done in stages from coarse to fine.
-Buffing compound grits are so fine that you might not be able to tell the difference between compounds by rubbing some between your fingers.
+Buffing removes very small irregularities and makes the surface almost perfectly smooth by removing asmall amount of metal.
+Like polishing, buffing is done in stages from coarse to fine.
+Buffing compound grits are so fine that you might not be able to tell the difference between compounds by feel.
 Their difference in performance, however, is significant.

 What Are “Cutting” and “Coloring” Compounds?

 “Cutting” compounds are coarse and will remove a fair amount of material quickly.
 The first stages of buffing could be referred to as the “cutting” stages.

 “Coloring” compounds are extremely fine and result in the mirror-like shine which is the result of an well done buffing project.
 The final stage of buffing could be referred to as the “coloring” stage.